trustgraph-ai/trustgraph/README.md

 TrustGraph is not just another AI framework but a complete, production-ready platform that bridges the gap between raw data and intelligent, adaptable agent deployments.

-- **AI-Ready Data Transformation**
+- **Data Ingestion**

-*Convert unstructured and structured (bring your own schema) data into AI-optimized formats*.
+*PDF parsing, OCR, configurable chunking, custom metadata, and bring your own schemas for large scale data ingestion*.

-- **Automated Knowledge Graph Construction**
+- **Data Transformation**

-*Transform unstructured data into interconnected knowledge graphs that capture relationships, context, and meaning*.
+*Transform unstructured data into flat knowledge graphs or bring your own ontology for rich graphs*.

-- **Semantic Retrieval**
+- **Context Retrieval**

-*TrustGraph combines multiple retrieval methods optimized for each data type and use case*.
+*Deterministic knowledge graph queries, no LLMs in retrieval path*.

 - **Event-Driven**

-*Built with Apache Pulsar for high-throughput and reliable messaging*.
+*All services communicate through Apache Pulsar topics rather than direct RPC.*

-- **Datastore Orchestration**
+- **Multi-Backend Storage**

-*Deploy stores like Apache Cassandra, Neo4j, Qdrant, Milvus, Memgraph, or FalkorDB for structured and unstructured data storage*.
+*Data storage with Apache Cassandra, Neo4j, Qdrant, Milvus, Memgraph, FalkorDB, and Pinecone*.

 - **Data Sovereignty**